Mads (film)

-Mads (stylized as MadS) is a 2024 French zombie horror thriller film written and directed by David Moreau.
+Mads (stylized as MadS) is a 2024 French horror film written and directed by David Moreau.
 The story follows Julia (portrayed by Lucille Guillaume), Anaïs (Laurie Pavy), and Romain (Milton Riche), who all snort an unknown powdered substance that causes them to grow increasingly erratic.
 Yovel Lewkowski, Sasha Rudakowa, and Vincent Pasdermadjian appear in supporting roles.

 Taking inspiration from the 2015 film Victoria, Mads is presented in real time and was filmed in one continuous shot.
 Production took place in and around Mulhouse over ten days, with cinematographer Philip Lozano also serving as the lone camera operator.
 The cast and crew filmed five takes, with the final take being used for the film.

 Mads premiered at Fantastic Fest on 21 September 2024, and was digitally released on Shudder on 18 October 2024.
 It received generally positive reviews from critics and grossed $49,816, with many critics praising the film's one-shot presentation and Pavy's performance.